ondraz/cookiecutter-pypackage-jupyter-book/book/faq.md

 there's none, you have to create one now.

 ## Why not Travis CI?
-Travis CI is a great service, however, github actions is super convenient, less configuration, better integration.
+Travis CI is a great service, however, GitHub actions are super convenient, less configuration, better integration.
 Less configuration, less error prone.

-## Why not Read the docs?
+## Why not Read the Docs?
 Same reason as above.
-Git pages is convenient than read the docs, it requires no further configuration, except access token.
-As to read the docs, you need to write v2 config file, plus several settings on web pages.
+GitHub pages are more convenient than [Read the Docs](https://readthedocs.org/), it requires no further configuration.
+As to Read the Docs, you need to write v2 config file, plus several settings on web pages.

-## Why sphinx over mkdocs?
+## Why Sphinx over MkDocs?
-Jupyter Book runs on top of powerful sphinx and integrates greatly with Jupyter notebooks.
+Jupyter Book runs on top of powerful [Sphinx](https://www.sphinx-doc.org/en/master/) and integrates greatly with Jupyter notebooks.
 Jupyter notebook integration is the main reason we chose sphinx over otherwise very productive mkdocs.

 ## What are the configuration items?